Student BYOD Wi-Fi Security Solutions

 Certificate-based authentication is a secure alternative to credentials.
 Digital certificates allow end-users to access school resources without having to deal with the frustration of passwords, empower administrators to develop granular network segmentation policies, and protect your users from credential theft.

-Addressing BYOD Vulnerabilities
+Addressing BYOD Vulnerabilities with Certificate-Based Authentication

 It’s easy to feel a little overwhelmed when you acknowledge the numerous threats and risks associated with using BYOD and managed devices on your school’s network.
-The good news is that SecureW2 offers you a solution in easy certificate-based authentication – and everything you need to quickly implement it.

-Secure Certificate-Driven Authentication
+Deploying Secure Certificate-Driven Authentication

 Relying on a Pre-Shared Key (PSK) network unnecessarily puts your school’s network at risk.
 Many people share passwords with friends, family, and coworkers, so you can be virtually certain that a single password for your Wi-Fi will be leaked to unauthorized parties quickly.
 But even using individual usernames and passwords for a WPA2-Enterprise network can be risky, thanks to password mismanagement and weak passwords.